-The new smart parcel lockers are self-service pick-up, that is monitored 24/7 and is contactless.
-Residential students receive automated alerts of incoming packages and assets and can retrieve them at their convenience.
-University staff delivers an item to a smart locker, automatically triggering a notification, along with a barcode, to each residential student.
+The new contactless smart parcel lockers are self-service pick-up and monitored 24/7.
+Residential students receive automated alerts of incoming packages to retrieve from the lockers at their convenience.

+Postal Services staff deliver packages to a smart locker, automatically triggering a notification and a barcode to the residential student's email.

 At the locker, the student scans the access barcode and verifies their identification.
 The appropriate parcel locker door opens, allowing the student access to take claim items.
 This service is included for residential residents.
-Commuter students may purchase a JSU P.O. box rental with smart locker access at the JSU Postal office located on the first floor in J.L.
-Reddix Hall.

 Students have 5 days to claim their items from the locker once delivered.
 On the 3rd day, a pick-up notification is issued to the student as a reminder that they have a package in the locker.
-After the 5th day, the item will be removed from the smart locker by staff, and the student will then have to come to the office window, and show their student I.D to pick up their package.
+After the 5th day, the item will be removed from the smart locker by (Postal)staff, and the student will then have to come to the office window and show their student I.D. to pick up their package.